 A 25-minute amble down the hill and you hit the beach.
 Nine little beaches (three sandy) to be exact – the little gems that make up the award-winning Taumanu Reserve.
 Forged out of fierce community campaigning (and fill dug from the Waterview Tunnel project), Taumanu (meaning ‘reclaim’), restored Onehunga’s coastline, lost when the Southwestern motorway carved through in 1977.
 Forty thousand plants went in, along with some splendid park benches that look down the Manukau, allowing you to contemplate life, love and mudflats.

-The loveliest, lounge-iest local-ist bar, a sundowner at The Bramble was a pre-Omicron Onehunga highlight – the team here are cocktail specialists who really know their shakes from their stirs.
+The loveliest, lounge-iest local-ist bar, a sundowner at The Bramble is an Onehunga institution – the team here are cocktail specialists who really know their shakes from their stirs.
 Just 600m from Manaaki – and with the dreamiest outdoor area in all Auckland – this deserves to be your office.

 "Over a hundred years old, Jellicoe is one of those grand Auckland parks, repository of immense Norfolk pines and palms and pohutakawa, and one of Auckland’s great outdoor pools..."